apache/causeway-site/content/more-advanced-topics/Fixture-Scripts.md

     }

-These parameters are then made available in `ExecutionContext` to be consumed by the fixture script (and any child fixture scripts that might be called in turn).
+These parameters are then made available in `ExecutionContext` to be consumed by the fixture script (and any child fixture scripts that might be called in turn):

     public class ExecutionContext {
         ...